aws/Trusted-Advisor-Tools/README.md

 More information about Trusted Advisor is available here: https://aws.amazon.com/premiumsupport/trustedadvisor/

 Please note that this is a just an example of how to setup automation with Trusted Advisor, Cloudwatch and Lambda.
-We recommend testing it and tailoring to your envirnment before using in your production envirnment.
+We recommend testing it and tailoring to your envirnment before using in your production environment.

 ### License
 Trusted Advisor Tools is licensed under the Apache 2.0 License.